sadayas/strokerisks/README.md

     * Strokes are one of the top leading causes of death in the world.
 Even if someone does not die from a stroke, it can leave the patient with long lasting effects that greatly impact the quality of their life.
 If there are simple lifestyle changes people can make to decrease their risk of having a stroke, it is worth the sacrifices to prevent this life altering ailment.
 * Description of data source:
     * The dataset is from kaggle, posted by user Lirilkumar Amal.
-* Questions the dataset hopes to answer:
+* Questions
-    * Which stress factors increase risk for having a stroke?
-	* Work type, residence type, marital status, smoking status?
-    * Which health factors increase the risk for having a stroke?
-    	* Hypertension, glucose level, BMI?
-    * Which demographic group is most at risk for a stroke?
+	* Can we predict someone having a stroke based on health, stress, and/or demographic factors?
 	* With the dataset, the hope is to predict which individuals will be more at risk to have a stroke based on their age, gender, work type, marital status, residence type, average glucose levels, bmi, smoking status, and blood pressure.
 	* Being knowledgable about the at-risk populations can help implement tests and health coaching programs to focus on these groups.
 If enough research is done, it is the hope for health care practicioners to gain insight as to which tests should be given to prevent strokes.

 ### Data Exploration
 [Stroke_Data_Exploration.ipynb](https://github.com/sadayas/strokerisks/blob/main/Stroke_Data_Exploration.ipynb) </br>